Northern Boulevard and 154th Street,

 No one has favorited this theater yet

-Built during the WWI era, the Ritz Theatre served Flushing’s Murray Hill district, which includes the Broadway station of the Long Island Rail Road’s Port Washington line.
+The Murray Hill Theatre was opened in May 1910.
+It served Flushing’s Murray Hill district, which includes the Broadway station of the Long Island Rail Road’s Port Washington line.
+It was later renamed Ritz Theatre.
 The small cinema fell victim to the post-war recession and became an auto repair garage until 1923, when the owner of the Janice Theatre in downtown Flushing took over and converted it back into a cinema.

-The latest movies opened at the Janice and then moved to the Ritz for a brief run.
-The Ritz closed permanently in 1927 due to fierce competition from the larger and more luxurious Roosevelt Theatre, which opened only seven blocks away in 1926.
+The latest movies opened at the Janice Theatre and then moved to the Ritz Theatre for a brief run.
+The Ritz Theatre closed permanently in 1927 due to fierce competition from the larger and more luxurious Roosevelt Theatre, which opened only seven blocks away in 1926.